 The work started with two community cleanup days organized by the Friends of Smith Richardson neighborhood group.

 Next, we will create a meadow of native wildflowers chosen to attract pollinators.
 Conifers and native hollies will be planted in clusters, to provide cover for the Saw-whet, Barred and Great Horned Owls the sanctuary is known for.
 The sanctuary’s soils even show that we might be able to create an Atlantic White Cedar Swamp, one of the region’s rarest habitats.

 It’s not a quick project.
 We expect the work to take several years.
 But it will transform the sanctuary and, we believe, improve the local environment.

 There’s a longer description of the sanctuary here.
-If you are interested, we would be happy to tell you more.
-Email me or Andrea Kerin, our director of development, at email@example.com, or call Andrea at 203 259-0416 x402.
+If you’re interested, we’d be happy to tell you more.
+Email Andrea Kerin, our director of development, at firstname.lastname@example.org, or call Andrea at 203 259-0416 x402.

 Thanks!
 We hope to see you on the trails.